You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 Fitting car seats correctly

-If your child's car seat is fitted incorrectly, it could lead to serious injury or death if you are involved in a crash.
+Always make sure a seat is fitted correctly.
+If your child's car seat is not fitted correctly, it could lead to serious injury or death if you are involved in a crash.

 Ask an expert to fit the car seat for you.
-The RSA has a free service that can help.
-The ‘Check it Fits’ service is open to all makes and models of cars and child car seats.
+The Road Safety Authority (RSA) has a free service that can help.

 Strap your child into their car seat correctly